Nishant-kumar14/Face_Mask_Detection/README.md

 ## **✨ Features**
 ✅ **Upload & Predict** – Upload an image, and the model will classify it as **"Mask"** or **"No Mask"**.
 ✅ **Live Camera Detection** – Use your webcam to detect face masks in real-time.
 ✅ **Attractive UI** – A beautifully designed interface for a seamless user experience.
-✅ **Deployed on Render** – Access it from anywhere using a shared link.

 ---